Business Administration (Executive Doctorate) / DBA

 Entry requirements

-Applications are welcomed and will be considered in our highly competitive programme from well qualified graduates who would typically hold a UK first degree or equivalent in the first or 2:1 class, in a relevant subject.
+Executive DBA applications are welcomed and will be considered from well qualified graduates, who would typically hold a UK first or 2:1 class first degree or equivalent, in a relevant subject.

 In addition, applicants must have:

-- At least 5 years of significant experience working at a senior level within an organisation or as a consultant.
+• At least 5 years of significant experience working at senior level within an organisation or as a consultant.

 English language requirements